tweag/topiary/README.md

 * [Syntax Tree Playground][tree-sitter-playground]: An interactive
   playground for experimenting with Tree-sitter and its query language.

-### Meta-Formatters
+### Meta and Multi-Language Formatters

+* [format-all]: A formatter orchestrator for Emacs.
+* [null-ls.nvim]: An LSP framework for Neovim that facilitates formatter orchestration.
+* [prettier]: A formatter with support for multiple (web-development related) languages.
-* [treefmt]: A formatter orchestrator, which unifies formatters under a common interface.
+* [treefmt]: A general formatter orchestrator, which unifies formatters under a common interface.

 ### Related Formatters

+* [gofmt]: A (_the_) formatter for Go.
 * [ocamlformat]: A formatter for OCaml.
 * [ocp-indent]: A tool to indent OCaml code.
 * [Ormolu]: A formatter for Haskell that follows similar design principles as Topiary.
-* [prettier]: A formatter with support for multiple (web-development related) languages.
 * [rustfmt]: A formatter for Rust.
 * [shfmt]: A parser, formatter and interpreter for Bash et al.